How Long Does It Take to Sell a House? (2024)

 It can take an average of 25 to 65 days to sell a house in today’s single-family home market — and sometimes longer, depending on where you live.

-Time on market has increased over the past two months (June–July 2024) with current rates hovering around 7%, leaving homeowners reluctant to sell and give up the ultra-low mortgage rates they acquired during the pandemic housing boom.
+Time on market has increased over the past five months (May–October 2024) with current rates hovering around 7%, leaving homeowners reluctant to sell and give up the ultra-low mortgage rates they acquired during the pandemic housing boom.
 This has created more competition for available homes, impacting the median number of days on market.

 Historical data indicates that how fast homes sell is highly dependent on seasonality.
 The National Association of Realtors® (NAR) reports a median of 33 days on the market in June, compared to 49 days between December and February.